segmentio/segment-docs/src/connections/destinations/actions.md

 ## Duplicate Mappings

 You can use the Duplicate Mappings feature to create an exact copy of a mapping.
-The duplicated mapping has the same attributes and settings as your original mapping.
+The duplicated mapping has the same configurations and enrichments as your original mapping.

 Duplicate Mappings supports [Actions destinations](#actions-destination), [Reverse ETL destinations](/docs/connections/reverse-etl/reverse-etl-catalog), and destinations connected to Engage [Audiences](/docs/engage/audiences) and [Journeys](/docs/engage/journeys).